igorkry/tnt4j-streams/README.md

 `orders.log` file contains set of order activity events.
 Single file line defines data of single order activity event.

-**NOTE:** records in this file are from year `2011` i.e. `12 Jul 2011`, so then getting events data in JKool Cloud please do not forget to just to dashboard time frame to that period!
+**NOTE:** records in this file are from year `2011` e.g., `12 Jul 2011`, so then getting events data in JKool Cloud please do not forget to just to dashboard time frame to that period!

 `jk-pipe.bat` or `jk-pipe.sh` files are wrappers to `bin/tnt4j-streams` executables to minimize parameters.
-All what you need is to pass file name of stream parsers configuration i.e. `parsers.xml`
+All what you need is to pass file name of stream parsers configuration, e.g., `parsers.xml`

 `run.bat` or `run.sh` files uses OS piping to run sample.